Tuesday, April 13, 2010

 I am dying at these pics.
 That bootie shot is insane.
 So funny and so very true!!1 For the love- i say "just because they sell it your size doesn't mean you have to buy it."

-Lemondrop Marie said...
+30. Lemondrop Marie says

 I wholeheartedly agree- but have to say that at least the thong peek meant she was WEARING them thank goodness.
 Too little of THAT of late.